Bernard Blossac: Bibliography

-Bernard de La Bourdonnaye-Blossac was born April 29, 1917 in Neuilly-sur-Seine.
+Bernard de La Bourdonnaye-Blossac was born April 29, 1917, in Neuilly-sur-Seine.

 He has a sister, Genevieve, born in 1919.

 He spent his childhood in his family in Yonne and then in Paris.
 Outside school periods, the family went on trips.
 This was an opportunity for him to discover other horizons: Ireland, the Normandy coast, Switzerland, Belgium and the Côte d'Azur.
 A large property in Sologne "The Clarinerie" allowed his parents to satisfy their passion for hunting.
 Bernard did not like this sport and preferred to deal in drawing or painting landscapes or still lifes.

 Very early he was interested in the aesthetics of things: furniture, paintings and clothing.
-He was passionate about all creations "art nouveau" of that time.
+He was passionate about all of the Art Nouveau creations of that time.

 He stopped traditional education and entered a drawing workshop in the Montparnasse district of Paris: with André Marchand, then with Maurice Testard at the Grande Chaumière and finally with Paul Colin.
 For many years he worked to perfect his technique, using different tools: pencil, charcoal, pencil, chalk, etc. He also worked on special topics such as sets and costumes.
 During those years, he did particularly comprehensive studies on the costumes worn in the 19th century with many annotated drawings.